mementum/backtrader/docs/quickstart.rst

     status.

-The curious reader may ask how many shares are being bought, what asset is being bouth and how are orders being executed.
+The curious reader may ask how many shares are being bought, what asset is being bought and how are orders being executed.
 Where possible (and in this case it is) the platform fills in the gaps:

   - self.datas[0] (the main data aka system clock) is the target asset if no